 The Hofdi House

-This house is a historical place and a beautiful building!
+This house is a historic place and a beautiful building!
 It’s where the famous meeting took place in 1986 between former US President Ronald Reagan and former USSR General Secretary Mikhail Gorbachev.

 Harpa Conference Centre

 Hallgrímskirkja Church is Iceland’s tallest building or 74.5 meters (244 ft).
-It took more than 38 years to build the church and is Iceland’s best-known landmarks.
-The church was designed and influenced by Iceland’s mountains, basalt and glaciers and Gudjon Samuelsson a state architect designed this magnificent structure.
-The church is named after one of Iceland’s most famous clergyman and poets Hallgrimur Petursson
+It took more than 38 years to build the church and is Iceland’s best-known landmark.
+The church was designed and influenced by Iceland’s mountains, basalt, glaciers, and Gudjon Samuelsson; an architect state intended this magnificent structure.
+The church is named after one of Iceland’s most famous clergymen and poets, Hallgrimur Petursson.

 The last location is Perlan Restaurant and Cafeteria.
-It was built on top of Reykjavik’s six water tanks and was used to contain the hot water supply for the Reykjavik city.
-On top of the building, you’ll be able to see a 360° of the whole Reykjavik and surrounding area.
+It was built on top of Reykjavik’s six water tanks and contained the hot water supply for Reykjavik city.
+On top of the building, you’ll be able to see 360° of the whole Reykjavik and surrounding area.

 Price per Vehicle: